karimarous/Getting_started_with_Terraform_and_AWS_FR/lab21/README.md

 1.3 Click on New

-1.4 In Create a new repository page put test_ci as Repository name, check Add a README file and finally click on Create repository
+1.4 In Create a new repository page put project2 as Repository name, check Add a README file and finally click on Create repository

-1.5 Go to your PC and create a folder named test in you home desktop
+1.5 Go to your home desktop, open the folder named formation_terraform

 1.6 Open this folder then click on the right button of your mouse and choose "Ouvrir dans le terminal"